Roshan-Metrix/express_auth_jwt_bcrypt/README.md

-﻿# React Weather App 🌦️
+﻿# EXpress Auth Jwt Bcrypt

-This is a weather forecasting application built using ReactJS and Tailwindcss, integrating real-time data from a weather API.
-It allows users to search for any city and view temperature, humidity, wind speed, and weather conditions dynamically.
+This is a authentication and authorization based security app.

 ##  Table of Contents